GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 If you were to tackle a sports visualization project, would you choose basketball or another sport?
 What questions would you hope to answer?

-To see the full story on Tableau, click [here](https://public.tableau.com/views/nba21-22/NBA2021-2022SeasonAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)!
+To see the full story on Tableau, please click [here](https://public.tableau.com/views/nba21-22/NBA2021-2022SeasonAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)!

 If you have any feedback or comments for me, please feel free to [reach out](https://www.linkedin.com/in/gregory-santoro/)!